hjcolcord/cs-400-XTeam-85/proposal.md

 Warehouse location?

-Item price?
+--if modify has been chosen

+What would you like to modify?

+N - change item name

+P - change item price

+D - change item description

+S - change the number currently in stock

+L - change the item's warehouse location

+--if delete has been chosen

+Please enter the serial number of the item to delete.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
 We are using text menus.

 The first menu would have an add option, a modify option and a delete option.
-If motify option is choosed, the menu would have Price, current inventory and current location.
+If motify option is chosen, the menu would have Price, current inventory and current location.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
 A hash table to store all the data.